ExpressionEngine/ExpressionEngine-User-Guide/source/cp/admin/system_admin/general_configuration.rst

 General Configuration
 =====================

+.. rst-class:: cp-path

+**Control Panel Location:** :menuselection:`Admin --> General Configuration`

-Control Panel Location: Admin > General Configuration This section of the Control Panel allows you to define the basic settings for your website.
-These are general settings that apply throughout the website/system.
+This section of the Control Panel allows you to define the basic settings of your site.
+If you are using the `Multiple Site Manager <../../sites/index.html>`_, note that these settings are per-site.

 Is system on?
 ~~~~~~~~~~~~~